 To begin the next part of the investigation, have students refer to their notes from the previous activity.
 Ask students to generate a list of the conflicts that might arise if humans and wolves were to share the same environment.
 Have students think of a potential solution for each conflict.

 After each student has made a list, divide the class into groups and have each group explore the Conflict Yellowstone Wolves website.
 This Web-based activity is part of Planet Earth, a joint project of the Poway Unified School District in California and The Museum of Television.
 It follows the WebQuest concept format.
+Please note that this activity is old and many of the links on the page don't work.
+However, many of the links do still work.
+You should check them before having your students do this activity.

 In this activity, students analyze the Rocky Mountain Gray Wolf problem and draw their own conclusion regarding: Should the wolves in Yellowstone National Park be removed?